fridde/password/README.md

 - etc

 ## What about this PIN code?
 Sometimes what you need is not a alphanumeric password, but a PIN code.
-The code given is a numerical hash of the password.
+The pin code created is deterministic exactly like the password.